 Nachreiner: At WatchGuard we do find that often, when our prediction fails, it’s only because we predicted it a too early.
 They might not be coming true until later.
 One such prediction was state-sponsored mobile threats trickling down to the cybercrime underworld.
 We thought that once the malware was out, cybercriminals would up their game when it comes to mobile threats.
 And while mobile threats exist, we really didn’t see any proof of nation-state level mobile malware getting into their hands.
 However, I think mobile phones will become an increasing threat vector; one day criminals will get a nice little nugget leaked from a nation state.

 Engen: And to add to Corey’s point, there is a tremendous attack surface across so many consumers.
 There are a lot of other devices that exist out there that are not mobile devices and don’t have their sophistication (aka security).
 With IoT devices (Internet of Things), there are a lot of technology devices that make our lives easier, but the reality is that those devices are designed for the consumer market.
 They are not putting security front of mind.
 So they become a serious attack factor.

-Does WatchGuard have any really off-the-wall predictions for 2023 or beyond?
+Does WatchGuard have any really off-the-wall 2023 cybersecurity predictions—or beyond?